tylerthejester/Eye-Exercise/README.md

 • Changed the initial background to tan color <br />
 • Changed the eye and ball colors to dark shades of blue <br />
-• Added JS function allowing color changes when moving cursor <br />
+• Added JS function allowing random changes in background colors when moving cursor <br />

 ## How to run
 • Run https://tylerthejester.github.io/Eye-Exercise/ in your browser